 Macular degeneration, a leading cause of vision decline and loss, accounts for the vision decline in about 11 million Americans.
-At Suburban Eyes Clinic in Evanston, Illinois, Phillip Wu, MD, and the team of ophthalmology experts provide advanced retinal imaging to diagnose your macular degeneration and help you manage it to slow your vision decline.
-Book your vision exam at Suburban Eyes Clinic by phone or online today.
+At Suburban Eye Clinic in the Ravenswood area of Chicago and Evanston, Illinois, Phillip Wu, MD, and the team of ophthalmology experts provide advanced retinal imaging to diagnose your macular degeneration and help you manage it to slow your vision decline.
+Book your vision exam at Suburban Eye Clinic by phone or online today.

 Your eye consists of several parts, one of which is called the retina.
 Your retina is the tissue that lines the back of your eye on the inside.